stencila/encoda/src/codecs/csi/README.md

 ## Encoding

-All `Node` types are encoded as plain text using the `toString()` method.
+If the node to be encoded is not an array, it is wrapped as a single item array.
+All items in the encoded array are then encoded as text (using `JSON.stringify()` for `object` and `array` items) and separated by a comma and space.
 For example, this array of mixed node types:

 ```json import=mixes
 [1, "two", false, {"a": "eh?"}, [4, 5, 6]]